In Jason Hague’s memoir Aching Joy he “writes and speaks about the intersection of faith, fatherhood, and autism” .

 As Jason narrates his son’s cycles of regression, progress, then regression again, we also see the same happen to him; his faith in God and answered prayer likewise waxes and wanes based on these and other life circumstances.
 He totters through expectation to disappointment, from hopefulness to resignation, from faith to fear.

 But finally he comes to terms with the roller coaster that autism can be, and decided to put his trust not in a program, professional, or process, but in a Person.

 If there is an answer to the mysteries and tensions in this unfinished life, we will not find it in philosophy or poetry or self-help religion.
 Rather we only find it in a Person.
 Aching Joy would be impossible if we were self- sustaining adults but fortunately we are much smaller than that.
 We are children of an eternal King.
 Courage and healing are in his hands and he waits for you to call.
 He waits for you to tell him where it is you ache and to rest under the shelter of his touch.

-Jason chronicles his family’s journey at his blog, where you can read the first two chapters of his book.
+At this link to his website you will learn more about Jason, access his blog, and read the first two chapters of his book.

 Aching Joy is published by NavPress and distributed /marketed by Tyndale.

 You can earn points when you: